 Invitations and Tickets

-Invitations and tickets will be available at the Blue and Gold Campus Bookstore starting on April 15..
+Invitations and tickets will be available at the Blue and Gold Campus Bookstore starting in April 15 (exact date TBD).
 The Blue and Gold Campus Bookstore hours are Monday-Thursday, 9:00 a.m. until 5:00 p.m.; Friday, 9:00 a.m. until 4:00 p.m.; and Saturday, 11:00 a.m. until 3:00 p.m.
 Each graduating senior candidate is provided with a maximum of four tickets.
 For those individuals who have larger immediate family members, please email firstname.lastname@example.org to add your extra ticket requests to our wait list.
 The tickets will be disseminated on a first-come, first-served basis.
-In addition, once the wait list has been exhausted, we will have a limited number of additional tickets available for an overflow location, where the ceremony will be streamed live on the web.

 Graduating seniors are advised to report to the Alumni Healthful Living Center between 1:00 and 1:15 p.m. on Saturday, May 16.
 They should enter the campus by way of the access road next to the Church in the Acres on Wilbraham Road and enter the building through the rear door of the Multipurpose Room.
 Parking is available in the lot behind the Alumni Healthful Living Center.
 Graduating seniors must check in and should be dressed in their caps and gowns, as well as appropriate attire.
 Only graduates who check-in will have their names read during the ceremony.
 Graduating students are asked not to attach items such as flowers, ribbons, or signs to their caps and gowns.
 There will be no rehearsal.